 While some organizations are planning to take initiatives to handle Big Data, others have already started working on it.
-However, most of the organizations lack in an articulated strategy for this Big Data execution.
-A study conducted in June’13 established that 64% of the corporations were investing or planning to invest in the Big Data technology in 2013, 30% had already invested while 19% decided to invest within the next year, and an additional 15% planned to invest within 2 years.
+However, most organizations lack in an articulated strategy for this Big Data execution.
+A study conducted in June’13 established that 64% of the corporations were investing or planning to invest in Big Data technology in 2013, 30% had already invested while 19% decided to invest within the next year, and an additional 15% planned to invest within 2 years.

-This clearly shows the potential along with the underlying risk caused by this strategy gap; and it is this risk factor that makes enterprises act cautious about investing in Big Data initiatives.
+This clearly shows the potential along with the underlying risk caused by this strategy gap, and it is this risk factor that makes enterprises act cautious about investing in Big Data initiatives.

-• What benefit can be generated from the given data?
+What benefit can be generated from the given data?

-• Will the value generated will be more than what it costs us to collect, assimilate and process it?
+Will the value generated will be more than what it costs us to collect, assimilate and process it?

 In response to the above questions, Big Data providers have created a strong ground via the use of cloud computing at the core.
-It enables corporations to analyze feasibility and relevance of the Big Data solutions in their IT operation sphere at a fraction of cost that they might have to invest in developing the in-house capabilities.
+It enables corporations to analyze the feasibility and relevance of Big Data solutions in their IT operation sphere at a fraction of the cost that they might have to invest in developing in-house capabilities.

 BDaaS proves to be more cost-effective as compared to the traditional setup where you need to pay for hardware resources that often remains underutilized and requires regular maintenance and upgrades.
 On the other hand, Cloud offers services on a pay-per-use basis.
 This provides enough flexibility to SMBs.

 BDaaS lets the business owners set up applications in minutes, instead of working for months to construct the entire infrastructure and the related software.
-Also, it eliminates the need to hire a data scientist as providers offer easy to use tools and extend technical support during the project lifecycle.
+Also, it eliminates the need to hire a data scientist as providers offer easy-to-use tools and extend technical support during the project lifecycle.

-As such, it is difficult to predict which Big Data solution businesses will commonly agree upon, but a majority of Big Data service providers are now providing a cloud version of their platform; and it can be said envisaged that it will emerge as a safe bet for SMBs to invest in.
+As such, it is difficult to predict which Big Data solution businesses will commonly agree upon, but a majority of Big Data service providers are now providing a cloud version of their platform, and it can be said envisaged that it will emerge as a safe bet for SMBs to invest in.